Skip to main content

 • nominating the optimum application of a principle.

-Add some short-answer questions to a substantially MCQ test to minimise the effect of guessing by requiring students to express in their own words their understanding and analysis of problems.
+You may wish to add some short-answer questions to a substantially MCQ test to minimise the effect of guessing by requiring students to express in their own words their understanding and analysis of problems.

 Well in advance of an MCQ test, explain to students: